YoteZip/LinuxCrackingBible/DRM/Securom/defeating_securom.md

 # Cracking Guide

 For our walkthrough we'll be cracking the Securom DRM on Fable 3.
-This game is easy to source via cs.rin's SCS (thread ID `93457`).
+This game is easy to source via cs.rin's Main Forum (thread ID `59454`), or you can follow along with your own Securom-protected game.
 Fable 3 is infested with DRM - it contains Steamworks API, Securom, and GFWL.

 1. Source Fable 3 and extract it to your workspace